PopovEvgeniy/fntreconstructor/readme.txt

 Description and usage

 This program let you compile and decompile a font for MUGEN game engine.
-Give a target file name as command line argument for decompile a font.
+Give a target file name as command line argument to decompile a font.
-Give 3 command line arguments for compile a font:text file name, graphic file name, font file name.
+Give 3 command line arguments to compile a font:text file name, graphic file name, font file name.

 Exit codes